dmentipl/plonk/README.md

 cd plonk && conda develop .
 ```

-There is also a compiled Fortran component to Plonk which is derived from Splash.
+However, there is also a compiled Fortran component to Plonk which is derived from Splash.
 This needs to be compiled during development.

 ```
-cd splash && make && cp libsplash.so "$CONDA_PREFIX/lib"; cd - || return
+make
 python setup.py build_ext --inplace
 ```